Less than 20% Deposit

 There is a drawback of using a family member’s property to to obtain enough deposit.
 Indeed you are forced to use the same lender as the person whose property you are using.

 You are also placing the family member who guarantees the loan in a position where if you fail to repay your mortgage the lender can demand payment from the family member who gave the guarantee in the first place.

 How much is a 20% deposit?

-The easiest way to find out how much deposit you have as a percentage of the purchase price of a house you may have found is to grab a calculator and do the following.
+What is the easiest way to find out if you have enough deposit?
+Simply work out the percentage of the purchase price of the house you want to buy.
+Grab a calculator and do the following: